projectcalico/calico/docs/cni/kubernetes/KubernetesIntegration.md

 ### Configuring the Kube-Proxy
 In order to use Calico policy with Kubernetes, the `kube-proxy` component must be configured to leave the source address of service bound traffic intact.
-This feature is first officially supported in Kubernetes v1.1.0.
+This feature is first officially supported in Kubernetes v1.1.0 and is the default mode starting in Kubernetes v1.2.0.

 We highly recommend using the latest stable Kubernetes release, but if you're using an older release there are two ways to enable this behavior.